equalitie/ouinet/doc/arch-drafts/http-roll-sigs-1.md

 ## Range requests

 If a client sends an HTTP range request to another client, the later aligns it to block boundaries (this is acceptable according to [RFC7233#4.1][] — "a client cannot rely on receiving the same ranges that it requested").
-The `Range:` header in the response is not part of the partial nor final signatures.
+The `Content-Range:` header in the response is not part of the partial nor final signatures.
 If the range does not start at the beginning of the data, the first block `i` is accompanied with a `ouihash=BASE64(HASH[i-1])` chunk extension to enable checking its `ouisig`.
 Please note that to ease serving range requests, a client storing a response may cache all chain hashes along their blocks, so as to avoid having to compute the `ouihash` of the first block in the range.

 [RFC7233#4.1]: https://tools.ietf.org/html/rfc7233#section-4.1

 HTTP range requests from client to injector may not be supported since the injector would need to download all data from the beginning to compute an initial `ouihash`.
 This could be abused to make the injector use resources by asking for the last block of a big file.
 At any rate, in such an injection, `Digest:` and `X-Ouinet-Data-Size:` may be missing in the final response head, if the injector did not have access to the whole body data.
-Also, the (aligned) `Range` header would never be signed to allow later sharing of different subranges, which can be validated independently anyway.
+Also, the (aligned) `Content-Range:` header would never be signed to allow later sharing of different subranges, which can be validated independently anyway.

 ## Issues